nftgp/http-gateway/README.md

 So while the SVG displays fine when directly opened it will appear broken in OpenSea or any other NFT wallets.

 This is where the Chainpic gateway comes into play.
-Prepend the host of the gateway to to the data URI and you get a version of the same SVG that displays flawlessly on any website.
+Prepend the address of gateway to the data URI and you get a version of the same SVG that displays flawlessly on any website.

 Example: